alexpohl/alexpohl.github.io/_pages/GRISLI_howto.md

 !___________________________________________________________
 ```

 The duration of the simulation, expressed in years.
 300 kyrs should be enough to reach ice-sheet equilibrium (representing around 2 days of wall-clock computation time).
-This long duration is the reason why coupled climate-ice-sheet models are difficult to run: GCMs are usually run over a few weeks to months so simulate 2000 years; running a 300-kyr simulation would take years / decades !
-Hence also the asynchronous coupling methods developed in paleo applications.
+This long duration is the reason why coupled climate-ice-sheet models are difficult to run: GCMs are usually run over a few weeks to months to simulate 2000 years; running a 300-kyr simulation would take years / decades !
+Hence the asynchronous coupling methods developed in paleo applications.

 ```bash
 !___________________________________________________________